PreschoolKindergartenFirst Grade

 9. The 'Sticker Peeling Station' (Pincer Grasp)

 Never underestimate the power of a sheet of small stickers.
-Peeling them off the backing is one of the best fine-motor workouts a child can get.
+Peeling them off the backing is one of the best fine-motor workouts a child can do.
 Give them a piece of paper and let them create a sticker mosaic.

 Close-up of a 5-year-old's fingers meticulously peeling a colorful star sticker off its backing paper.